jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 Clicking that button opens a page that lets you configure and see the project's deployment status.

 Select **Simple** deployment.
-With this deployment option, the contents of the Git repository are deployed directly to Bluemi.
+With this deployment option, the contents of the Git repository are deployed directly to Bluemix.
 There is no intermediate build step.

 In a few seconds, the application will automatically deploy to Bluemix.
 Your sample app is available at the location linked after **Deploy to**, while you can click **Manage** to monitor the app on Bluemix.